Search

 National data protection regulations in Germany: In addition to the data protection regulations of the GDPR, national regulations on data protection apply in Germany.
 These include, in particular, the Act on Protection against Misuse of Personal Data in Data Processing (Federal Data Protection Act - BDSG).
 In particular, the BDSG contains special regulations on the right to information, the right to erasure, the right to object, the processing of special categories of personal data, processing for other purposes and transmission, as well as automated decision-making in individual cases, including profiling.
 Furthermore, state data protection laws of the individual federal states may apply.

-Note on applicability DSGVO and Swiss DSG: This data protection notice serves to provide information in accordance with both the Swiss Federal Data Protection Act (Swiss DSG) and the General Data Protection Regulation (DSGVO).
-For this reason, we ask you to note that due to the broader spatial application and comprehensibility, the terms of the GDPR have been replaced by Swiss terms.
-In particular, instead of the terms "processing" of "personal data" (or "data" for short), and "legitimate interest" used in the GDPR, the terms "processing" of "personal data" and "overriding interest" used in the Swiss GDPR are used.
-However, the legal meaning of the terms will continue to be determined in accordance with the Swiss DPA within the scope of application of the Swiss DPA.
+Note on the applicability of the GDPR and Swiss FADP: This data protection notice serves to provide information in accordance with both the Swiss Federal Act on Data Protection (Swiss FADP) and the General Data Protection Regulation (GDPR).
+For this reason, please note that the terms of the GDPR have been replaced by Swiss terms due to the broader geographical treatment and comprehensibility.
+In particular, instead of the terms "processing" of "personal data" (or "data" for short) and "legitimate interest" used in the GDPR, the terms "processing" of "personal data" and "overriding interest" used in the Swiss FADP are used.
+However, the legal meaning of the terms will continue to be determined in accordance with the Swiss DPA within the scope of treatment of the Swiss DPA.

 Processing overview